permitio/opal-example-policy-repo/README.md

 OPA enables decoupling policy from code in your applications, and enables you to evolve your application and your authorization policies (i.e: "permissions logic") separately.

 #### Who uses OPA?
-Companies like [Netflix](https://www.youtube.com/watch?v=R6tUNpRpdnY) and [Pinterest](https://www.youtube.com/watch?v=LhgxFICWsA8) built their authorization layer using OPA.
+Companies like [Netflix](https://www.youtube.com/watch?v=R6tUNpRpdnY) and [Pinterest](https://www.youtube.com/watch?v=LhgxFICWsA8) built their authorization layer using OPA

 ### About OPAL (Open Policy Administration Layer)
 [OPAL](https://github.com/authorizon/opal) is an administration layer for Open Policy Agent (OPA), detecting changes to both policy and policy data in realtime and pushing live updates to your agents.